reshmabidikar/slate/source/includes/_payment.md

 **Response**

 If successful, returns a status code of 201 and an empty body.
-A paymentTransaction of type CAPTURE is created.
+A Location header containing the payment id is also included in the response.
+A PaymentTransaction of type CAPTURE is created.

 ### Retrieve a payment [using paymentId]